 7) Alexander Cummings patented the first flush toilet design in 1775

 One of the biggest problems with Harington’s creation was that it made use of a straight pipe.
 As a result, a foul smell would emit from the pipes.
 Cummings was a Scottish watchmaker and mechanic who improved the flush mechanism of the toilet and gave it an S-shaped pipe.
-This way the pipes retained the water within the water pipe and thus the problem of the foul smell was essentially solved.
+Thus retaining the water within the pipes and consequently solving the problem of the foul smell.

 8) Subsequently, Samuel Prosser invented and patented a device called the “plunger closet”.
 Post which Joseph Bramah, an inventor, refined his idea.
 He did so by using a hinged flap instead of the usual slide valve.
 Thus sealing the bottom of the bowl.